Kotlin/KEEP/proposals/multi-field-value-classes.md

 ## Methods from `kotlin.Any`

-As it is done for [inline classes](https://github.com/Kotlin/KEEP/blob/master/proposals/inline-classes.md#methods-from-kotlinany), compiler generates `toString`, `hashCode`, `equals` (but not component functions because positional destructuring is considered harmful). `toString` and `hashCode` can be customized by overriding, customization of equals will be possible by using feature “typed equals” (which takes the corresponding type as parameter instead of `Any?`) that is in development.
+As it is done for [inline classes](https://github.com/Kotlin/KEEP/blob/master/proposals/inline-classes.md#methods-from-kotlinany), the compiler generates `toString`, `hashCode`, `equals` (but not component functions as described [above](#value-classes)). `toString` and `hashCode` can be customized by overriding, customization of equals will be possible by using feature “typed equals” (which takes the corresponding type as parameter instead of `Any?`) that is in development.

 ## Arrays of Value Classes

-This paragraph is actual for both inline classes and multi-field value classes so they are generified to value classes here.
+This paragraph is actual for both inline classes and multi-field value classes, so they are generified to value classes here.
 Value arrays of value classes are reified classes which are not implemented yet.
-They also cause many other design questions because of necessity of value Lists etc. So there are no value arrays (`VArray'`s) for now and it is forbidden to use `vararg` for value classes.
+They also cause many other design questions because of necessity of value Lists etc. So there are no [value arrays](#further-development--varray-s-and-reification) (`VArray`s) for now and it is forbidden to use `vararg` for value classes.
 The same thing is already [written](https://github.com/Kotlin/KEEP/blob/master/proposals/inline-classes.md#arrays-of-inline-class-values) for Inline Classes.

 ## Expect/Actual MFVC